Command & Organization

 Chief Deputy Culanding grew up in Virginia Beach and graduated from Green Run High School.
 He earned his bachelor’s degree in psychology from Norfolk State University and went on to work as a mental health technician at Norfolk Community Hospital before joining the VBSO.
 He has also completed graduate work through Virginia State Police and the University of Virginia’s National Criminal Justice Command College, attended the West Point Leadership Course and completed the Drug Abuse Resistance Education (DARE) Officer training program.

 Chief Deputy Culanding has served in the VBSO Professional Standards Office, Correctional Operations, Intake/Release, Court Security/Civil Process/Transportation, Training and Medical.
-He was a member of the Emergency Response Team from 1998-2011, is a general instructor certified by the Virginia Department of Criminal Justice Services and specializes in defensive tactics.
-He is also a strong proponent for physical fitness and completes the VBSO LawFit program twice per year.
+He was a member of the Emergency Response Team from 1998-2011, serving as a general instructor certified by the Virginia Department of Criminal Justice Services and specializing in defensive tactics.
+He is also a strong proponent of physical fitness and completes the VBSO LawFit program twice a year.

 Outside of work, Chief Deputy Culanding is a co-founding member of the Filipino American Law Enforcement Officers Association of Virginia (FALEOAVA).
 He is a regular blood donor for the American Red Cross and contributes to the United Way.
 He also volunteers his time to the annual United Way Day of Caring, the March of Dimes, National Night Out, Special Olympics Virginia, Green Run Elementary School and Seatack Elementary School, where he’s served as a mentor since 1999.
 Chief Deputy Culanding has also participated as a cyclist with the Police Unity Tour and Law Enforcement United Road to Hope, a 250-mile bike ride from Chesapeake, Virginia, to Washington, D.C.
 The ride honors fallen law enforcement officers and raises money to support their families.